attowatt/i2c2midi/MKII/hardware/BUILD-GUIDE.md

 ![](pictures/i2c2midi_MK2_build_14.JPG)
 ![](pictures/i2c2midi_MK2_build_15.JPG)

 ## VI
+- Solder Thonkiconn and USB jack to the PCB.
+Make sure to use enough solder to secure the USB jack in place.
 - Carefully place the LEDs into position, so they look nice on the panel.
-You can position them flush with the panel or let them stick out – your choice :)
-- If you double-checked the LEDs are in position, solder them.
+You can position them flush with the panel or let them stick out – your choice :) If you double-checked the LEDs are in position, solder them.
-- Then solder Thonkiconn and USB jack to the PCB.
-Make sure to use enough solder to secure the USB jack in place.

 # VII
 - Place PCB a into the angled header of PCB b.
 Make sure everything is aligned nicely and PCB a is perpendicular to PCB b.
 It should work by just placing both PCBs flat on the table.